 To conclude, the main finding is that while employment generated saw an exponential rise, the scheme did not generate high employment for general as well as vulnerable categories.
 In FY21, however, it has certainly played an important role in the context of the pandemic.
 While Jharkhand has shown improvement in many indicators, it continues to lag behind national averages in others.
-Rejections and delays in wage payments are a large deterrent to workers demanding work and must be dealt with to ensure workers get their rights.
+Rejections and delays in wage payments are a large deterrent to workers demanding work and a hurdle in smooth functioning of the scheme, and must be dealt with to ensure workers get their entitlements.